root-project/jsroot/docs/JSROOT.md

     <script type="text/javascript" src="https://root.cern/js/latest/scripts/JSRootCore.min.js?2d&io"></script>

 One could use minified version of all scripts (as shown in example) - this reduce page loading time significantly.

+When JSROOT installed with bower package manager, one could re-use basic libraries like `d3.js` or `three.js` from bower itself.
+For that one should add `bower` into URL:

+    <script type="text/javascript" src="vendor/jsroot/scripts/JSRootCore.js?bower&2d&io"></script>

 ### Use of JSON